krb5/krb5/doc/admin/conf_files/kdc_conf.rst

     listed in **host_based_services**.  ``no_host_referral = *`` will
     disable referral processing altogether.

-**des_crc_session_supported**
-    (Boolean value).
-If set to true, the KDC will assume that service principals support des-cbc-crc for session key enctype negotiation purposes.
-If **allow_weak_crypto** in :ref:`libdefaults` is
-    false, or if des-cbc-crc is not a permitted enctype, then this variable has no effect.
-Defaults to true.
-New in release 1.11.

 **reject_bad_transit**
     (Boolean value.)
 If set to true, the KDC will check the list of transited realms for cross-realm tickets against the transit path